Kinovarobotics/ros_kortex/kortex_examples/readme.md

     - ApplyEmergencyStop and Stop (to stop the robot)
     - The Actions interface (ExecuteAction, ExecuteActionFromReference, CreateAction, DeleteAction, UpdateAction, StopAction).

+    It is also important to note that IK solutions for real arms and simulated arms may vary, as KDL is used in simulation and our own kinematics library is used in the arm's firmware.

     The simulated SendTwistCommand service has a POC implementation, we decided it is not stable enough to be activated by default.
 You can uncomment the kortex_arm_driver.cpp simulation handler to re-enable it and try it yourself.
 The same goes for the Cartesian velocity topic.

     There is no plan to add more simulated services for now, but any user can write his own implementation of a Kortex ROS Service and enable the handler for it (let's say you want to simulate an Interconnect Expansion GPIO device, or a Vision device).
 The kortex_arm_driver.cpp file should provide all guidelines as to how to define your handler, and you are welcome to open an issue if you want more information on simulation handlers.